mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/release-notes/index.md

 ## Component updates

-The following services and service components will be upgraded to the listed version:
+When upgrading to this release, the following services and service components are upgraded to the listed version:

 Platform Application | Version | Component Versions |
 |--------------------- |---------|--------------------|